genlgist/Credit_Risk_Analysis/README.md

-# CreditRiskAnalysis
+# Credit_Risk_Analysis

+Regina Negrycz
+genglist@yahoo.com
+Module 17 Challenge
+Submitted 22 Aug 2021
+credit_risk_ensemble.ipynb
+credit_risk_resampling.ipynb
+Resources
+Images
+README

 ## Overview

-The aim of this project was to apply machine learning to solve credit card risk.
-The data was first analyzed using the RandomOverSampler and SMOTE algorithms, then analyzed using the CLusterCentroids algorithm and a combined oversampling and subsampling approach using the SMOTEENN algorithm.
+The goal of this project was to apply machine learning to solve credit card risk.
+The data was first analyzed using the RandomOverSampler and SMOTE algorithms, then analyzed using the ClusterCentroids algorithm and a combined oversampling and subsampling approach using the SMOTEENN algorithm.

-In order to predict credit risk, the two additional models, BalancedRandomForestClassifier and EasyEnsembleClassifier.
+Two additional models, BalancedRandomForestClassifier and EasyEnsembleClassifier were used to predict credit risk.

 The data was evaluated to classify the credit risk for individuals as "high risk" or "low risk".

 ## Results